Viral processes by random walks on random regular graphs: Random walks on graphs: Tools and techniques. Random walks on graphs: Tools and techniques

 In this section we detail key concepts and lemmas that we use to analyse the viral process.
-In section \ref{TypicalGraphsSection} we give a formal definition of typical graphs.
+In Section~\ref{TypicalGraphsSection} we give a formal definition of typical graphs.
 Knowing the properties of typical graphs, we can make statements about how walks behave on them.
-In section \ref{Convergence to stationarity and product graph formulation section} we describe how the long-term behaviour of a random walk - specifically its convergence to the stationary distribution - relates to the eigenvalues of its transition matrix.
+In Section~\ref{Convergence to stationarity and product graph formulation section} we describe how the long-term behaviour of a random walk---specifically its convergence to the stationary distribution---relates to the eigenvalues of its transition matrix.
 We also show how to map the $k$ multiple walks on $G$ on to a single walk on another graph, the \emph{product graph} $H$.
 Much of the analysis of meeting times between walks is done through the framework of the product graph.
 A particular pair of particles meeting in $G$ maps to the single walk on $H$ being at a set of vertices of $H$.
-Such a set of vertices is contracted to a single vertex, resulting derived graph $\Gamma$ upon which a single walk moves.
-Thus calculations of particle meeting times in $G$ is done by calculating the hitting times of a single walk to a contracted vertex in $\G$.
-Lemma \ref{T-value} shows that for each of the graphs $G, H, \G$, the walks are \emph{rapidly mixing}, meaning that they converge to their respective stationary distributions quickly.
+Such a set of vertices is contracted to a single vertex, resulting in a derived graph $\Gamma$ upon which a single walk moves.
+Thus calculations of particle meeting times in $G$ are done by calculating the hitting times of a single walk to a contracted vertex in $\G$.

+Lemma~\ref{T-value} shows that for each of the graphs $G, H, \G$, the walks are \emph{rapidly mixing}, meaning that they converge to their respective stationary distributions quickly.
 This is a crucial component of the proofs and the behaviour of the processes.
-In section \ref{ssec6} we introduce a key lemma, Lemma \ref{L3}, which allows us to make precise calculations of $ f_t(u \rat v)$, the probability that a walk starting on $u$ visits $v$ for the first time (after mixing) at time $t$.
-When this lemma is applied to contracted vertices in $\G$, it gives us probabilities for meeting times between particles walking on $G$.
-Lemma \ref{contract} in section \ref{ContractionSection} gives formal justification for the use of vertex contraction to reason about visits to sets and section \ref{Which vertex section} investigates the probability that a particular vertex $v$ was visited given that a set of vertices $S$ with $v \in S$ has been visited.
+In Section~\ref{ssec6} we introduce a key lemma, Lemma~\ref{L3}, which allows us to make precise calculations of $ f_t(u \rat v)$, the probability that a walk starting at $u$ visits $v$ for the first time (after mixing) at time $t$.
+When this lemma is applied to contracted vertices in $\G$, it gives us probabilities of meeting times of particles walking on $G$.
+Lemma~\ref{contract} in Section~\ref{ssec6} gives formal justification for the use of vertex contraction to reason about visits to sets, and Section~\ref{Which vertex section} investigates the probability that a particular vertex $v$ was visited when a set of vertices $S$ with $v \in S$ has been visited.